top of page

 Finding Hope in the Person and Promises of God

 Hope in Christ is not wishful thinking.
-The word for hope used in the Bible means confident assurance or confident expectation.
+The word for hope used in the Bible means confident trust or confident expectation.
 It is a sure thing.
 It is not like the English word for hope that can often mean we hope something happens, but realize it is a pipe dream.

 Biblical hope is more like confident expectation based on God’s character and promises.
 It is based on solid rock truth, not flighty wistfulness.
 If there is ever a time in our lives that we need this kind of hope, it is now.
 Scripture offers many reminders that God remains faithful through every season of life: